 Consistently strong results and a genuine community atmosphere make Masefield Primary School a standout choice in Little Lever.
-Serving approximately 257 pupils, including those in the integrated nursery, the school has established itself as an academic powerhouse in the Bolton area.
-The 2024 Key Stage 2 outcomes place it in the top tier of schools in England, reflecting a culture where high expectations are standard.
+Serving approximately 257 pupils, including those in the integrated nursery, the school has established itself as a strong academic performer in the Bolton area.
+In the 2025 dataset, Key Stage 2 outcomes place it 686th out of 14,978 primary schools in England for academic performance, reflecting a culture where high expectations are standard.

 Mr Andy Done, recently named Headteacher of the Year 2025 at the Bolton News Education Awards, has led the school with a vision that inspectors describe as highly ambitious.
 Under his guidance, Masefield operates as a one-form entry academy within the BASE Academy Trust.
 The school is currently at its physical capacity, reflecting the strong demand from local families.